 The Detailed List

-In any case, if you’re not planning jumping on that failure bandwagon, make sure that your resolutions fit with your current lifestyle, include timelines, and ways to measure progress.
-For example, this set of resolutions is destined for a swift death on January 17th (or whatever date you choose, since you never know if you’ll start a new trend).
+In any case, if you’re not planning to jump on that failure bandwagon, make sure that your resolutions fit with your current lifestyle, include timelines, and ways to measure progress.
+For example, this set of resolutions is destined for a swift death on January 17th (or whatever date you choose since you never know if you’ll start a new trend).

 This one is much more specific and easy to track.